M404ttis/solarkollektiv/README.md

 Vue.js, quasar, typescript, pinia

 # Collaboration
-This repo is happy to get any help it can
+This repo is happy to get any help it can!